nofitnessforpurpose/OPL-1-Wire/README.md

   | RD1WSPD$ | None | String |Reads the device scratch pad |
   | POF | None | None |Turns off the Top Slot |

+The demo code DS18B20 is intended to be simple rather than efficient in its use of resource e.g. memory or processing.
+The machine code routines are for example re-built on every call, adding considerably to overhead in the demo routine.
+Pre-building the machine code would speed the data acquisition which would reduce power consumption.
   <BR>

 ### Connection